Row 1: M Mahabee-Gittens, W Pomerantz, L Johnson, S Iyer

 Nathan TImm, MD

 Dr. Timm had eight manuscripts accepted for publication with emphasis in three areas - clinical practice, ED utilization and disaster preparedness.
 Clinical practice studies included work with adolescent male STIs and pediatric pneumothorax.
 ED utilization projects included ED left without being seen population, pregnant teens, adult PED visits and ED crowding impact on clinical care in febrile neonates.
-Finally, his disaster preparedness work described our hospital emergency management model at CCHMC.
+Finally, his disaster preparedness work described our hospital emergency management model at Cincinnati Children's.

 The Division of Emergency Medicine exceeded funding goals by submitting 23 grants as a primary site and seven as a subrecipient and obtaining four more via new faculty and industry.
 Cincinnati Children’s became a principal investigator within the national Pediatric Emergency Care Research Network (PECARN) along with partners St. Louis Children’s Hospital and Children’s Hospital of Wisconsin.
 Research stakeholders led by Jacqueline Grupp-Phelan, MD, MPH, held a research retreat resulting in a mandate for an improved mentoring plan and restructuring of institutional investment.